brunopulis/awesome-a11y/topics/people.md

 ## People to Follow in Web Accessibility

 This is a list, in no particular order, of people to follow that contribute greatly to web accessibility and web standards.
+You can see a detail list of this resource in [People to follow in a11y](https://github.com/joe-watkins/top-people-to-follow-in-web-accessibility) by [Joe Watkins](https://github.com/joe-watkins)

 ## People